Dibo-byte/stm32mp-yocto/README.md

 4) meta-custom (your customized meta-layer with apps and features you want)

 After creating these meta-layers you will have a 'Build' directory.
 This contains the path where the image will be deployed.
+Inside the Build you will find:

+* cache
+* conf
+* tmp